 Westminster Hall is the oldest existing part of the Palace of Westminster, which was once the primary residence of the Kings of England until a fire destroyed most of it in 1512, and again in 1834.
 Architect Charles Barry designed the latest rendition in the Perpendicular Gothic Revival style.
 This style emphasized vertical lines, as well as large windows with elaborate tracery, and fan vaulting.

 The Palace of Westminster is now the meeting place of the two houses of Parliament of the United Kingdom, the House of Commons and the House of Lords.
 Above is a photo I took of the Palace of Westminster from the London Eye.
-Westminster Hall is located under the dark grey roof to the left of Big Ben.
+Westminster Hall is located under the dark grey roof beyond and to the left of Big Ben.
 Incidentally, Big Ben is actually the massive bell, striking every hour, inside the famous clock (the largest clock in Britain) on The Elizabeth Tower.
 Many refer to the tower collectively as Big Ben.
 The London Eye is Europe's tallest ferris wheel, and gives you great views of London, as far as the 2012 Olympic Stadium to the northeast, and Wembley Stadium to the northwest.

 For further inspiration in the design of Hogwarts, the filmmakers studied the architecture of Oxford, the oldest university in Britain and the English speaking world.
 Several locations at the University of Oxford were used as Hogwarts interiors in the Harry Potter films, as well as a few exteriors.

 Oxford is located about 50 miles west of London.
 It was established around the year 1096, making it the oldest English speaking university in the world.
 Some famous graduates include J.R.R.
 Tolkien (Hobbit, Lord of the Rings), Lewis Carroll and Stephen Hawking, along with several Prime Ministers, most recently Margaret Thatcher, Tony Blair and David Cameron.
 Believe it or not, Hugh Grant, Dudley Moore and Kris Kristofferson were also among those graduating from Oxford.